The fifth annual women's clinic and luncheon was held at Squire Creek Country Club in Choudrant

 Louisiana state championship coach joins Bulldog program

-Louisiana Tech head coach Skip Holtz announced Monday that Jabbar Juluke has joined the football coaching staff as an assistant coach.
+Louisiana Tech head coach Skip Holtz announced on Dec.
+24, 2012 that Jabbar Juluke has joined the football coaching staff as an assistant coach.

 "Jabbar has been a very successful high school coach in New Orleans, having played in the last three state championships," Holtz said.
 "The thing that excited me the most about Jabbar when I had the opportunity to sit and talk to him was not just his X's and O's and his knowledge of the game but the way he relates to people.
 Growing up in the inner city of New Orleans and now building Edna Karr High School to what he has built it to, I think he is a tremendous addition and he gives us a great Louisiana flavor on this staff."

 Juluke has guided Edna Karr to three consecutive state championship appearances along with winning seven of the past nine district championships with the other two years finishing as the district runner-up.
 Over his tenure, Edna Karr has signed over 70 players to collegiate football scholarships.